 How Common is Aphasia?

 Aphasia affects about one million Americans -or 1 in 250 people- and is more common than Parkinson’s Disease, cerebral palsy or muscular dystrophy.
-More than 200,000 Americans acquire the disorder each year.
+Nearly 180,000 Americans acquire the disorder each year.
 However, most people have never heard of it.

 Who Acquires Aphasia?